If the walls could talk, they would have quite the story to tell!

 Thomas Batt’s substantial renovations in 1870 doubled the house in size.
 The three bay windows were added and the grounds extensively planted.
 The Batt family resided here until the 1940’s.
 After the war the Holiday Fellowship used the house as a centre for walking holidays until the train service to Buncrana ceased.

 Bob and Robin Wheeler bought the house in 1962.
-After extensive work transforming the dormitories back into the original bedrooms they opened the house as a 22 bedroom hotel.
+After lovingly transforming the dormitories back into the original bedrooms, they opened the house as a 22 bedroom hotel.
 The original pavilion dining room designed by the late Dr Liam Mc Cormick was built in 1969 with a swimming pool and a new bedroom wing added in the 1990’s.
-In 2004, the new regency bedroom wing was added along with The Gallery Room and the Cook & Gardener restaurant was renovated and redesigned.
+In 2004, the new regency bedroom wing opened along with The Gallery Room and the Cook & Gardener restaurant was renovated and redesigned.

 Mark and Mary are now the second generation to run the house and take pride in keeping as many original features whilst adding in modern comforts for their guests.